INSIDE: Roam the Gnome’s Guide to the 7 best things to do on a Miyajima Day Trip!

 Miyajima High Tide

 During high tide of more than 250cm, the giant red Torii gate looks like it is floating on the sea.

 For a once in a lifetime experience, you can go Sea Kayaking with Paddle Park underneath the giant Torii gates at high tide!

 When low tide with a tide level of under 100cm, you can walk to the foot of the great Torii.

-Take note.
 There are two competing ferry companies operating from the Miyajima ferry port: JR and Matsudai.

-Miyajima ferry rides take 10 minutes and both cost 180 yen one way.
+Regardless of which ferry you catch, both cost 180 yen per person one way.

 7 Fun Facts you probably didn’t know about the “Red Gates Japan”